w3c/webcomponents-cg/README.md

 - **[Standards Advancement](https://github.com/w3c/webcomponents-cg/labels/standards-advancement)** - Identify and prioritize gaps in the relevant technologies that prevent web components from reaching their full potential and work together with standards groups to address them (gap analysis).

 - **[Conferences and Meetups](https://github.com/w3c/webcomponents-cg/labels/conferences-and-meetups)** - Organize conferences and meetups that include topics and participants from across the web components ecosystem.

+## Discussion

+[Join our Discord](https://discord.gg/YmrNQ4rYJz) to take part in asynchronous discussions around the above topics and more.
+This is also where our meeting schedules and agendas are planned before being added to the calendar below.

 ## Meetings